Singer takes instinctual path to ancient musical tradition.

 Because Jhaveri’s father worked in medicine and her mother in literary pursuits she wonders if “something innate” drew her to music. “ My parents both have a great respect for classical arts including music so they were very supportive of my interests.”

-By the age of 16 she realized she had to perform music or dance and chose singing.
+By the age of 16 she realized she had to choose vocal music or kathak dance and chose singing.
 By that time she was already composing her own songs and had been performing since age 11.
 In her early teens Jhaveri became a student of the great singer Pandit Jasrag and his style known as mewati.
 Accompanying him on tour took her throughout India and beyond to the west.
 At 18, she made her international debut in London and she has now enjoyed her own solo career over 20 years.
 Back in India she is featured regularly on radio and television and has contributed to film soundtracks, but she has a long career history in the Bay Area too.
 Jhaveri became the youngest visiting musician to join the faculty at the famous Ali Akbar College of Music in 1990, an association that lasted.
 Typically, the singer splits her year between the east and the west, her home in India and time in California.

 She is one of those rare virtuosos in the Indian classical world to crossover and Jhaveri has recorded with American jazz players using improvisation as a bridge between traditions.
 Jhaveri made her Edmonton concert debut in the late 1990s.
 Saturday’s concert for Raga Mala Music Society is her first appearance here in over a decade and she’s set to perform with veteran tabla percussionist Ravi Gutala, a colleague for nearly 30 years now.